 The Radio Flyer Big Wheels are a high-quality toy with different models that cater to the different age groups.
 For children aged 3 years or older, we recommend the Radio Flyer 474 Deluxe Big Flyer in red or pink.
 It has received the best reviews on Amazon.
 Moreover, it can be played with up until the age of 7 (check out the Pink version)!

 The Radio Flyer 474 Deluxe Big Flyer is one of the best big wheels for kids.
 It is very well made in terms of both the design and the functionalities.
 Like all big wheel toys, the seat is adjustable to accommodate a growing child.
 Its front tire is a combination of plastic and rubber which makes the grip excellent and finally the chrome handlebars add a really sleek finish.
 If your child likes to spin the big wheel, it will have no issue handling the stress.

-This model is strictly for 3 years old and above (up until 7 years old).
+This model is strictly for 3 – 7 year old kids.
 Any younger and it will be too big for the child to handle unless he or she is very tall for their age.